LPerez21/Professional-README-Generator/Develop/README.md

   npm i

   ## Usage

-  ## License
-This project is licensed under the MIT license.
+  Start application from develop folder

   ## Contributing
+  please provide feedback to make better

   ## Tests
   undefined

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at LuisPerez.LP@gmail.com .
-You can find more of my work at [](https://github.com/LPerez21 /).
+  If you have any questions about the repo, open an issue or contact me directly at LuisPerez.LP@gmail.com LuisPerez.LP@gmail.com.
+You can find more of my work at [LPerez21](https://github.com/LPerez21 LPerez21/).